ziphead/Exoviz/README.md

-4) Download data from The OEC and build the sql lite database : go to EXOVIZ folder in the terminal and type :
+4) Download data from The OEC and build the sql lite database : go to EXOVIZ folder and type in the terminal:
 ```sh
 $ python control.py
 ```